 Our aim is to develop the Trust with a true partnership across the secondary and primary phases.
 Our Board structure allows for representative Headteachers and governors to contribute to the board, demonstrating our commitment to that partnership.

 The Trust sees it essential that schools have a "voice" and are able to feel valued and secure within the Trust structure.
 We do not believe that voice or influence should be restricted by the relative size of different schools.

 In addition, we see the Directors very much as a Trust level role.
 This means that the Trust Board, made up of Directors, must not be dominated by those drawn from particular schools in the Trust.
-For that reason, representative Headteachers and LGB Chairman on the Trust Board would be from different phases and/or schools.
+For that reason, representative Headteachers or governors contributing to the Trust Board would be from different phases and/or schools.

 The role of the Secondary Lead

-The current CEO/Executive Principal is a secondary specialist, and as such would take a lead role in ensuring the sharing of best practice across the secondary phase.
-This would include possible secondments across schools and partnership work to solve common problems.
-In addition, the Secondary Lead would work closely with the Primary Lead and also attend Board meetings to provide expertise at that level.
+The current CEO is a secondary specialist, and as such would take a lead role in ensuring the sharing of best practice across the secondary phase or in line managing a Trust appointment to do so.
+This sharing of best practice would include partnership work to solve common problems, review days to support middle leaders in self-evaluation work across the Trust and could also include secondments.
+In addition, the Secondary Lead would work closely with the Primary Lead and also attend Board meetings to provide input and expertise at that level.

-The role of the Executive Principal/CEO across the Trust
+The role of the CEO across the Trust

-The Executive Principal has responsibilities across the Trust.
+The CEO has responsibilities across the Trust.
 These will include: